 Resources for Job Seekers

 Beyond taking courses, writing a thesis or dissertation, and teaching classes, every graduate student interested in a career must consider various forms of professional development.
-The English Department regularly offers students the opportunity to learn about the profession directly from experienced faculty.
-Every fall, the department offers a coordinated program for job seekers, including application document review, interview preparation and mock interviews, and alternative academic career workshops.
+The English program regularly offers students the opportunity to learn about the profession directly from experienced faculty.
+Every fall, the program offers a coordinated program for job seekers, including application document review, interview preparation and mock interviews, and alternative academic career workshops.
 There are reliable online sources as well:

 - For information on CVs, application letters, and writing samples, see The Association of Departments of English's Website